Faculty Profile: Joseph E Cosgrove Jr.

 Mr. Cosgrove has over 40 years of legislative, regulatory and legal experience.
-He is the founder of JEC Legislative & Regulatory Consulting LLC and The Joe Cosgrove Law Firm PLLC.
+He found two firms, JEC Legislative & Regulatory Consulting LLC and The Joe Cosgrove Law Firm PLLC.
 Before starting these firms, Mr. Cosgrove was responsible for AT&T's legal counsel of state regulatory, legislative and external affairs matters in ten states, including Texas.

-Mr. Cosgrove is currently focusing on small cells/5G issues and emerging Internet/Metaverse issues such as Section 230.
+Mr. Cosgrove has previously focused on small cells/5G issues and is currently examining emerging Internet/Metaverse/AI issues such as Section 230 and virtual reality.
+Most recently, Mr. Cosgrove published the featured article, "Meta-Regulation: Regulatory Framework for a Virtual World" in the ABA's Spring 2023 edition of Infrastructure.
+Mr. Cosgrove previously published an article, "Section 230: Twenty-Six Words that Created Controversy" in the ABA's Winter 2022 edition of Infrastructure.
+Mr. Cosgrove also published the featured article entitled "Net Neutrality: Take 4!" in the ABA's Winter 2020 edition of Infrastructure.
+Mr. Cosgrove has been interviewed on the first and subsequent podcasts of the ABA's Infrastructure and Regulated Industries Section.
+Mr. Cosgrove was also interviewed on the podcast, Emphasis Added, regarding "The Regulation of Social Media and Privacy in the Internet Age."
 Mr. Cosgrove's paper, "Small cells: turf battles" is found in the book (published in Brazil), Direito, Tecnologia E Inovação.
-Mr. Cosgrove recently published an article, "Section 230: Twenty-Six Words that Created Controversy" in the ABA's Winter 2022 edition of Infrastructure.
-Mr. Cosgrove previously published the featured article entitled "Net Neutrality: Take 4!" in the ABA's Winter 2020 edition of Infrastructure.
-Mr. Cosgrove was interviewed on the first podcast of the ABA's Infrastructure and Regulated Industries Section.
-Mr. Cosgrove was also interviewed on the podcast, Emphasis Added, regarding "The Regulation of Social Media and Privacy in the Internet Age."